pierreforstmann/pgpasswd/README.md

 Password changed.
 ```

-`resetpasswd` for PostgreSQL can be compared to `passwd` on Linux and UNIX systems when used to change another user passord:
+`resetpasswd` for PostgreSQL can be compared to `passwd` on Linux and UNIX systems when used to change another user password:

 Enter:
 * same parameters (host name, port number, superuser account and database name) as `psql` to connect to PostgreSQL
-* user account for which password must be reset
+* other user account for which password must be reset
-* new password twice.
+* other user account new password twice.

 Example: